East Asian Studies (2022 - 2024)

 Reading Confucius in Chinese

-EAST-UA 215 Prerequisite: Intermediate Chinese II (EAST-UA 204 or 9204) or permission of instructor.
+EAST-UA 215 Prerequisite: Intermediate Chinese II (EAST-UA 204 or 9204) or permission of the instructor.
 Offered every two years.
 2 points.

 Combining methods from philology and philosophy, undertakes translation and interpretation of a selection of some 40-50 passages from the primary source of Confucius' life and sayings, the Analects (Lunyu).
 Reference to related texts which developed or criticized ideas in the Analects.